ModECI/MDF/README.md

 [**Click here for the full MDF documentation**](https://mdf.readthedocs.io)

 **Note: MDF is still in development!
 See the [open issues related to the specification](https://github.com/ModECI/MDF/issues?q=is%3Aissue+is%3Aopen+label%3Aspecification) or go [here](http://modeci.org/#contactPage) to get in contact regarding MDF.**

-*The MDF format was first proposed following a meeting organised at Princeton in July 2019 by Russ Poldrack of the Center for Reproducible Neuroscience (CRN) at Stanford and the [Brain Imaging Data Standard (BIDS)](https://bids.neuroimaging.io/) initiative.
-For more on the previous work in this area, see [here](https://github.com/OpenSourceBrain/PsyNeuLinkShowcase/tree/master/BIDS-MDF).*
+*The revolutionary MDF format arose from a visionary meeting convened by Russ Poldrack, founder of the Center for Reproducible Neuroscience (CRN) at Stanford, and the [Brain Imaging Data Standard (BIDS)](https://bids.neuroimaging.io/) initiative, at the prestigious Princeton University in July 2019.
+Discover more about the groundbreaking work in this field by exploring this invaluable [resource](https://github.com/OpenSourceBrain/PsyNeuLinkShowcase/tree/master/BIDS-MDF)*

 ## Overview